upasan01/Container-Migration-Solution-Accelerator/docs/DeploymentGuide.md

    > #### Important Note : Before accessing the application, ensure that all **[Post Deployment Steps](#post-deployment-steps)** are fully completed, as they are critical for the proper configuration of **Data Ingestion** and **Authentication** functionalities.

+6. Use the application by uploading other GKE or EKS container workload configuration YAML files.
+[Sample input files can be found in the data folder](/data/).

-6. After exploring the application, you can delete the resources by running `azd down` command.
+7. After exploring the application, you can delete the resources by running `azd down` command.

 ### Post Deployment Steps